 - Meet periodically to talk about how the group is doing via living the identified values

 Make This Workplace Values Process Not Just Another Exercise

-In an article entitled the "Value of Values Clarification–Just Stop That Navel Gazing," Robert Bacal, a Canadian writer, and consultant offers these cautions.
+In an article entitled "Value of Values Clarification–Just Stop That Navel Gazing," Robert Bacal, a Canadian writer, and consultant offer these cautions.

 - "Don’t oversell the process.

 - "Always anchor, or relate the values expressed to real-world problems.

 - "Encourage people to identify examples where there is a gap between values, or beliefs, and behavior.

 - "Remember that you are not going to alter a person's values and beliefs by talking about them.
 Values clarification exercises are, at best, an opportunity to share them, not change them."